balunist/mbp_docs2/source/usage/options/colors.rst

 Colors
 ======

-This option is available for DXF, SVG and Report output types and will allows a color selection for the lines representing perimeter, cutouts, insets and labels.
+This option is available for DXF, SVG and Report output export types and will allows a color selection for the lines representing perimeter, cutouts, insets and labels profiles.
 Expanding **Colors** will show the following:

 .. image:: /_static/images/colors.png
     :width: 40%